LucasAMartin/CWUshell/README.md

 CWUShell supports the following commands:

+- `manual`: Shhows usage instructions for all commands.
 - `exit`: Exits the shell.
 - `prompt`: Customizes the command prompt.
 - `fileinfo`: Provides information about a file.